filastudio/awesome-laravel/README.md

 [🔝 Back to top](#-contents)

 ---
 ### 🗃️ Databases, ORMs & Migrations

 **Eloquent is powerful, but the ecosystem makes it extraordinary.** These packages extend Laravel's Eloquent ORM with advanced features like nested sets, composite keys, cross-database relationships, and powerful query builders.
 They also provide tools for managing database migrations, backups, and multi-database setups.

 - [Laravel MongoDB](https://github.com/jenssegers/laravel-mongodb) — Eloquent model and query builder with support for MongoDB.
 Use the same Eloquent API you know and love, but with a MongoDB backend.
 - [Laravel Nestedset](https://github.com/lazychaser/laravel-nestedset) — Nested Sets pattern implementation for Eloquent.
 Build hierarchical data structures like categories, menus, and organizational charts with ease.
-- [Migrations Generator](https://github.com/kitloong/laravel-migrations-generator) — Generate Laravel migrations from an existing database.
-Perfect for onboarding to a legacy project or reverse-engineering a database schema.
+- [Migrations Generator](https://github.com/kitloong/laravel-migrations-generator) — Automatically generate your migrations from an existing database schema.
 - [Laravel Backup](https://github.com/spatie/laravel-backup) — Back up your application's files and databases to multiple destinations.
 Schedule automatic backups and receive Slack or email notifications on failure.
 - [Laravel Repository](https://github.com/andersao/l5-repository) — Implement the Repository pattern in your Laravel application for a clean, testable data access layer.
 - [Eloquent Power Joins](https://github.com/kirschbaum-development/eloquent-power-joins) — The missing join methods for Eloquent.
 Write complex joins using the same expressive syntax as Eloquent relationships.